-If you have had a personal numerology reading, you probably noticed that virtually every number is represented in your chart.
 Naturally, this can be confusing.
-The reason for this confusion is that we haven't learned to prioritize the relative values of each number and its position in the chart.
+The reason for this confusion is that we haven't learned to prioritize the relative values of each number and its position in a numerology chart.

 The Life Path, for example, carries far more weight than the Maturity and Balance numbers.
 In addition, each member of the core numbers (Life Path, Expression, Heart's Desire, Personality, and Birth Day number) bears special significance to our personality.
 The Heart's Desire represents your inner needs and motivations - the more private you - while the Personality number reveals the public you; the face, or the mask, you show the world.
 It is what people recognize first when they meet you.
 Your closer relationships, however, come in contact with the personal, inner you, your Heart's Desire.

 One of the benefits of numerology is to differentiate and to reveal the many aspects of your personality and inner being.
 It also shows how aspects within you influence each other.
-What follows is a short course in how to prioritize the numbers of the chart, to discern their individual importance, and to show how each aspect of the chart relates to a specific part of your being.
+What follows is a short course in how to prioritize the numbers of a numerology chart to discern their individual importance, and to show how each aspect of the chart relates to a specific part of your being.

 The Life Path number is by far the most important number in the chart.
 Your Life Path number represents a cycle.
 The longest cycle of your life, it runs from the first day of your life to the last day of your life.